Keyboard shortcuts

 Accelerator buffers use the same connection model but expose APIs that match their hardware or framework:

-These buffer APIs are intentionally not standardized beyond BufferWriter and BufferReader.
+These buffer APIs are intentionally not standardized beyond BufferWriter / BufferReader and their send-capable marker counterparts.
 A GPU block may need mapped buffers.
 A DMA block may need hardware buffer handles.
 A tensor buffer may need framework-specific tensor ownership.

 Accelerator buffer implementations typically also implement CPU buffer traits at the host boundary: